shaik1002/biggitlabbomb/doc/administration/reference_architectures/5k_users.md

 write operations.
 If you're running the environment on a Cloud provider, refer to their documentation about how to configure IOPS correctly.

-Gitaly servers must not be exposed to the public internet, as network traffic on Gitaly is unencrypted by default.
+Gitaly servers must not be exposed to the public internet, as Gitaly's network traffic is unencrypted by default.
 The use of a firewall is highly recommended to restrict access to the Gitaly server.
 Another option is to [use TLS](#gitaly-cluster-tls-support).